kuvaus/gptj-chat/README.md

 Runs default in interactive and continuous mode.
 Type 'quit', 'exit' or, 'Ctrl+C' to quit.

-usage: ./bin/chat [options]

-A simple chat program for GPT-J based models.
-You can set specific initial prompt with the -p flag.
-Runs default in interactive and continuous mode.
-Type 'quit', 'exit' or, 'Ctrl+C' to quit.

 options:
   -h, --help            show this help message and exit --run-once            disable continuous mode